pseudomuto/safe_htmlify/README.md

 A jQuery plugin that strips HTML from strings except in cases where you say otherwise!

 The main purpose is to be able to show user-generated HTML on a web page without having to worry about scripts/styles breaking your whole site.

-This is accomplished by:
+Things to note:

-* only allowing specifically whitelisted tags and attributes
+* only allows specifically whitelisted tags and attributes, no other markup
-* not allowing script tags (even if you try to whitelist `script`)
+* script tags are never allowed (even if you try to whitelist `script`)

+## Installation

+* Clone this repo and cd to the working directory
+* Run `npm install` to download packages
+* Run `lineman build` to build the script
+* Copy `dist/js/safe_htmlify.js` to your project

+*I intend to make this simpler in the future...*

 ## Usage